What comes to mind when you think of a healthy diet?

 Others say a healthy diet is staying away from fats, counting your calories, and limiting carbs.

-Then there are some who think it’s unhealthy to eat burgers, pasta and greasy foods.
+Then some think it’s unhealthy to eat burgers, pasta, and greasy foods.

 These statements all have something in common.
 They are all one way or the other, there’s no middle ground.